Keep cool during the Spanish Summer Months

-The best way to check your hydration level is to measure your urination color.
-Anything darker than straw colored is probably an indication that dehydration is on the horizon, and water is needed.
+The best way to check your hydration level is to measure your urination colour.
+Anything darker than straw coloured is probably an indication that dehydration is on the horizon, and water is needed.

 Keep plastic bottles of water in the freezer; grab one when you're ready to go outside.
 As the ice melts, you'll have a supply of cold water with you.

 Don’t wait until you’re thirsty to drink.
 Drink plenty of water before engaging in any activities.
 If you wait too late, you could experience cramps, which are a sign of heat-related illness.
 Remind yourself to drink water frequently with one of the following options.

 Purchase a durable water bottle or water pack that you can tote everywhere and refill at any safe water tap.